pjm4448/fiction/weird-fiction/the-clark-ashton-smith-grimoire/verse-of-the-charnel-god.md

 He had recited “The Lament for the Amethyst Queen of Ustaim,” a classic of his repertoire.
 His voice had painted the scene of the queen’s final moments in her conquered throne room, two centuries gone.

-“...Her pleas, a thread of smoke in winter air,
+*...Her pleas, a thread of smoke in winter air,
 Were lost on him, the conqueror from Naat.
 His fingers, deft as spiders in her hair,
 Prized the twelve amethysts her crown begat.
 He sought a treasure richer, rarer still,
 And with a thirteenth motion, cold and sly,
 He satisfied his soul-consuming will,
-And plucked the last gem from her dying eye...”
+And plucked the last gem from her dying eye...*

 The recitation had been a triumph.
 The Lady Ysadora had wept, her sorrow made fashionable and exquisite by his art.
 Others, unnerved by the verse’s raw savagery, had merely poured more wine.
 For Phantamos, it was a familiar intoxication.